What is botulism?

 - Drooping eyelids (ptosis).

 - Double or blurred vision.

 - Difficulty breathing.

 - Weakness or paralysis of your arms or legs.

 What causes botulism?

-Specific conditions can cause bacterial spores to germinate and grow.
-These mature bacteria then secrete the toxin.
-When the toxin is released, it quickly spreads into the bloodstream and attaches to nerves.
+These mature bacteria then release the toxins.
+When the toxins are released, they quickly spread into your bloodstream and attach to your nerves.
 Botulism develops when those nerves no longer work.
-Conditions that allow spores to germinate include:
+Conditions that allow spores to develop and grow include:

 Diagnosis and Tests

 To diagnose botulism, your healthcare provider will perform a physical examination.
 They’ll ask you about your symptoms and check for weak or paralyzed muscles.